jaredbradley243/DocsGPT-S3-Script/README.md

 # DocsGPT - S3 Integration

 ## Overview
 This project involves the integration of Amazon S3 for storing and retrieving documents, along with processing documents for efficient indexing in a vector space for similarity search and content-based retrieval.
-The script, written in Python, automates the ingestion of documents from either local directories or an S3 bucket, processes them, and subsequently uploads processed data back to S3.

 ## Key Features